askforalfred/alfred/data/README.md

 $ sh download_data.sh full
 ```

-Alternatively, if prefer to use something other than `wget`, you can directly use the download links in [download_data.sh](download_data.sh)
+Alternatively, if prefer to use something other than `wget`, you can directly use the download links in [download_data.sh](download_data.sh).

+**Note**: You need double the amount of storage space while unzipping the files.

 ## File Structure